woossi0/suite/docs/usermanual/source/sysadmin/clustering/background.rst

 Technical details
 -----------------

-The clustering extension is technically not one extension, but two: **JDBCConfig**, which provides the support for data directories in a database, and **Cluster**, which handles the broadcasting.
-JDBCConfig is a community GeoServer extension.
-Cluster is exclusive to Boundless Suite.

-Cluster uses `Hazelcast <http://hazelcast.com>`_, a library that allows nodes in a cluster to link together automatically.
+The :ref:`clustering extension <intro.extensions.clustering>` when used properly also used the :ref:`JDBCConfig extension <intro.extensions.jdbcconfig>` , which provides the support for data directories in a database.
+Clustering uses `Hazelcast <http://hazelcast.com>`_, a library that allows nodes in a cluster to link together automatically.